 One of the good family escapes to consider during weekends and holidays is staying in a hotel.
 Here you get to enjoy the cozy ambiance and the freshness of being in a new environment even for an overnight or just a few days vacation.
 And having to let go of the worry of not fixing the family’s mess like a wet bathroom floor or a dirty bed-sheet can be priceless!

-But at times you will meet Grinch-like hotel guests who are probably absent when their school teachers discussed about proper etiquette.
+But at times you will meet Grinch-like hotel guests who are probably absent when their school teachers discussed proper etiquette.
 And unfortunately, this lack of etiquette is reflective of how their children behave.

 Hooray on our Holy Week break, we have rightfully encountered another batch of Hotel-Guest Grinch!
-I have quoted from my husband’s Facebook post his 5 “important hotel etiquettes you and your children should learn” which he listed immediately after calling the front office to report about the behavior of the “others” on the floor.
+I have quoted from my husband’s Facebook post his 5 “important hotel etiquettes you and your children should learn” which he listed immediately after calling the front office to report the behavior of the “others” on the floor.